felix0888/king-attack/README.md

 ```

 ### Test
-You have to see all the funds on `Reentrancy` contract are transfered to `ReentrancyAttack` contract.
+You have to see `KingAttack` contract has become the new king and any new spender(even more Ether than prize) can't replace that king.

 ```console
 npx hardhat test
 ```